regularjs/regular-devtools/README.md

 + Sidebar data is editable, changes will be applied to the coresponding component in page.
 + Searching component in element view.
 + Included contents will be annotated with `#inc`.
-+ Click `inspect` button to inspect DOM node of selected component in Elements tab.
++ Click `inspect` button in the sidebar to inspect DOM node of selected component in Elements tab.
++ **Inspecting mode** allow user to inspect DOM node, and the coresponding component will be focused in Developer Tool.
 + **Pro Tip One**: When inspecting DOM node in Elements tab, switch to Regular tab, if the DOM node you are inspecting is rendered from a Regular component, the Regular Devtools will automatically focus on that component.
 It's like the reverse version of the last feature.
 + **Pro Tip Two**: When selecting component in element view, the component instance is available as `$r` in your console.

 ### Prerequisition

-Your project must use a custom build of regularjs(before Regular v0.5.0 is released).
-You can find it in [`/lib/regular.js`](https://github.com/regularjs/regular-devtools/blob/master/lib/regular.js)
+Require [regularjs](https://github.com/regularjs/regular) **v0.5.0** or newer.

 ### Installation